Idaho State Highway 75: Route description

 State Highway 75 begins in Lincoln County at Shoshone at a junction with US-93 on Greenwood Street at an elevation of just under 4000 ft above sea level.
 The highway heads northward, and ascends the Big Wood River valley, into Blaine County, past the Magic Reservoir to the west and crosses US-20 at Timmerman Junction at 4884 ft.

 It continues northward as the Sawtooth Scenic Byway to pass through the Big Wood River communities of Bellevue, Hailey, and Ketchum.
 Sun Valley is accessible via a spur route junction in Ketchum at Third Street, which becomes Sun Valley Road.

 Seven miles (11 km) north of Ketchum, the highway passes by the headquarters of the Sawtooth National Recreation Area at 6250 ft and the Boulder Mountains to the north, with peaks over 11000 ft.
 SH-75 climbs past the Galena Lodge to the Galena Summit at 8701 ft, then descends to the scenic viewpoint about a mile later at 8400 ft, overlooking the Sawtooth Mountains to the west and headwaters of the Salmon River in the Sawtooth Valley.

 Highway 75 descends the grade and reaches the upper end of the valley floor at new Sawtooth City at 7190 ft, and then enters Custer County.
 It runs northward down the valley with the Salmon River to Obsidian and Stanley, with the Sawtooths to the immediate west and the White Cloud Mountains to the slightly more distant east.
 The turnoff to picturesque Redfish Lake is about 5 mi south of Stanley.

 At Stanley, the highway intersects with the northern terminus of State Highway 21, the Ponderosa Pine Scenic Byway from Boise, through Idaho City and Lowman.
 The junction is at 6250 ft and Highway 75 northbound becomes the Salmon River Scenic Byway, continuing north for a mile, then veering east and descending with the twisty river towards Clayton.
 Both then head north towards Challis, where the route terminates and rejoins US-93 just south of the city limits, at an elevation of 5004 ft.

 History

-In 1824, while searching the mountain wilderness of what is presentday Idaho, known to them as Columbia District, for beaver, Alexander Ross came up the Wood River and discovered Galena Summit on September 18.
+In 1824, while searching the mountain wilderness of present-day Idaho, known then as Columbia District, for beaver, Alexander Ross came up the Wood River and discovered Galena Summit on September 18.
 Leading a large brigade of Hudson's Bay Company trappers, he wondered if he could get through unknown mountains and rocky defiles that obstructed his passage back to his base of operations at present Challis.
 Unwilling to turn back he pressed on to explore Stanley Basin and the difficult canyon beyond.
 When he reached Challis on October 5, 1824, he had traveled the route now followed by State Highway 75 from Bellevue to Salmon through mostly unexplored land.